 An independent school seeking approval under this subsection shall apply to the Secretary using a form prepared by the Secretary.
-The application shall require the school to provide evidence of accreditation from the recognized accrediting agency, basic information about the school, assurances of compliance with state specific requirements set forth in Subsections 2223.3.4 (Required Plans and Policies) and 2223.3.5 (Required Activities) or state law, and a request to receive public funds, if applicable.
+The application shall require the school to provide evidence of accreditation from the recognized accrediting agency, basic information about the school, assurances of compliance with state specific requirements set forth in Subsections 2223.3.4 (Maintaining Safe and Equitable Access to Educational Opportunities) and 2223.3.5 (Other Required Activities) or state law, and a request to receive public funds, if applicable.
+The school shall also submit a complete, unmodified annual assurance attestation form described in Subsection 2223.4 (Annual Compliance Assurance).

-2224.2.2 Accredited Independent School Application Review, Report, and Recommendation applicant shall be given 30 days to respond before the Secretary makes a final recommendation regarding approval to the Board.
+2224.2.2 Accredited Independent School Application Review, Report, and Recommendation

+Upon receipt of a complete application, the Secretary shall review the application materials and submit a report including a written initial recommendation regarding approval, to the applicant school.
+The applicant shall be given 30 days to respond before the Secretary makes a final recommendation regarding approval to the Board.
 A comprehensive review of programs and operations by a review committee, including a site visit, will not be required.